parag-deshpande/RatingsControllerNew/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Introduction
-PDRatingsController can be used to Rate the App.
+PDRatingsController is used to Rate the App in Appstore.
+Simple to integrate just add pod in your pod file, install pods and use methods described in usage section.
+This has features -
+- Customise Alert messages
+- Remind Me after days

+## Requirements
  It is available after iOS 8.0.

-## Requirements

 ## Installation

 RatingsControllerNew is available through [CocoaPods](http://cocoapods.org).
 To install